 Martyring is an unconscious way to control others by reflexively ramping up your suffering for dramatic effect.

 The secret pay-off to martyring is that it temporarily dispels anxiety and provides a distraction – keeping you from having to look honestly at yourself.
-That way your ego can keep running the show, and the rest of your psyche doesn’t have to grow or change.

 It’s weak sauce.